 Hockey helmets are made up of three main parts.

 Here’s a picture with some of these parts (and others) labeled so you can see.

-Despite being played on ice, Hockey is a very intensive sport and players can get very hot.
-The lining can also absorb sweat and prevent it rolling down your face too.
+Despite being played on ice, Hockey is a very intensive sport, and players can get very hot.
+The lining can also absorb sweat and prevent it from rolling down your face too.

 Hockey helmets typically come in four different sizes:

 - Extra small